NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 We should probably extend that leniency to opponents with the misfortune of playing the San Antonio Spurs when Tony Parker hits the vintage switch.

-He did that against the Raps on Tuesday, scoring 15 points and handing out a season-high eight assists in just 22 minutes of a hefty 110-82 blowout.
+He did that against the Raps on Tuesday, scoring 15 points and handing out eight assists in just 22 minutes in a 110-82 blowout.
 When Parker's getting into the middle and finding shooters, San Antonio hits a different level.
 Because while top-notch defense and stellar second-unit play are constants, throwback games from Parker are like pleasant little surprises.